 White Zinfandel wine is made from black and blue-hued wine grapes of the same name.
 Despite their darker skins, Zinfandel grapes have a light center and the pale pink color of White Zin comes from the color of the skins bleeding while soaking.

 The climate, soil, and terrain of a region are known as the terroir, and they work together to affect the taste of a wine.
-That’s why the same White Zinfandel wine may taste different from year to year.
-Depending on the terroir, fermentation process and other factors, Zinfandel grapes may lend raspberry, raisin, cranberry, plum, and other big flavors to your glass.
+That’s why the exact White Zinfandel wine may taste different yearly.
+Depending on the terroir, fermentation process, and other factors, Zinfandel grapes may lend raspberry, raisin, cranberry, plum, and other big flavors to your glass.

 Rosé has come on the scene in a big way in recent years.
 Yet, somehow, White Zin still gets left out of many brunch events and best rosé lists.

-One of the great things about White Zinfandel wines is that they come in a variety of colors, from a barely-there blush pink to a vibrant raspberry.
+One of the great things about White Zinfandel wines is that they come in various colors, from a barely-there blush pink to a vibrant raspberry.
 No two are exactly alike.
 But they look really lovely at your table, no doubt adding to your dining or drinking experience.

-Before we get ahead of ourselves though, let’s go back to the beginning, so we can see how far White Zinfandel wine has come in a relatively short time.
+Before we get ahead of ourselves, though, let’s go back to the beginning to see how far White Zinfandel wine has come in a relatively short time.

 White Zinfandel wine: a brief history

 White Zinfandel is just about the happiest accident we know of.
 That’s right – just like blue cheese and potato chips, this delicious wine was a result of some bad luck.
 Well, good luck, really.